 Adverse events will be separated to pre-treatment AEs and TEAEs.
 TEAEs are defined as all AEs with onset or worsening (increase in severity) after receiving first dose of study medication (independent of whether it is BoNT/A-DP or placebo).
-If it cannot be determined whether an AE is treatment-emergent due to a partial onset date, then it will be counted as such.
+If it cannot be determined whether an AE is treatment-emergent due to missing onset cycle or a partial onset date, then it will be counted as treatment-emergent.

 TEAEs and AESIs will be analyzed overall (for BoNT/A-DP or placebo), and for BoNT/A-DP treatment group additionally separately per first treatment cycle or open label extension phase: events starting on or after first treatment up to before open label extension (first cycle), and events starting on or after re-treatment until end of study (open label phase).
-If it cannot be determined whether an AE started during the first treatment cycle or the open label extension phase due to a partial onset date, then it will be counted as having started during first treatment cycle.
-The assignment of AEs to the different cycles of the open label extension phase will be done similarly: AEs will be assigned to a certain cycle if they start on or after treatment of the respective cycle but before treatment of the next cycle.
-In case that there is no subsequent treatment cycle, all AEs (starting on or after the last treatment) until end of study will be assigned to the last cycle.
+If it cannot be determined whether an AE started during the first treatment cycle or the open label extension phase due to missing onset cycle and a partial onset date, then it will be counted as having started during the first treatment cycle.
+The cycle of onset as recorded in the eCRFs will be used for reported AEs by cycle where appropriate.